robudexIT/tasklistapp/README.md

 This Project is my own version of TodoList

-# For Master Branch
+# For s3-apigateway-lambdanode-dynamodb Branch.
+ This branch turns project into complete serverless architecture.
+ The App functionality is still the same, but the approach is different The Idea is creating App without spinning any server.
+Just focus on the code and let AWS handle the rest.
+On that regards, we will change our architecture into:

-- NodeJS/Express - Backend/API (running locally)
+- Lambda - Backend (nodejs runtime)
-- VueJs - FrontEnd (running locally)
+- S3 -    FrontEnd
-- DATABASE: MYSQL (running locally)
+- DATABASE: DYNAMODB
-- (functional but very simple app with no authentication, styling, api endpoints and its running locally on my computer)
+- ( very simple app with no authentication, and styling styling)